QingyingHe08/Scalable-management-of-UAV-traffic/README.md

 ### 3. Data availability statement

-Due to data privacy and licensing restrictions:

-- Raw Meituan and Cainiao datasets are **not redistributed** in this repository
-- Processed or anonymized data may be available upon reasonable request
-- All synthetic and reproducible datasets are included in this repository
+All synthetic and reproducible datasets are included in this repository

 This setup ensures compliance with data usage policies while maintaining reproducibility of the main results.